-In certain programs, incoming Master's students (Fall 2019 and later) have access to a Degree Evaluation (also called the degree audit report).
+Incoming Master's students have access to a Degree Evaluation (also called the degree audit report).
 This is a resource for students and advisors to track requirements for graduation.
 The report includes your Program of Study, GPA and Advancement to Candidacy requirements.
-If your program has access to this feature, you will find it via the 'Graduate' tab in your my.SDSU account, where a 'Degree Evaluation' menu item is available.
+You will find this feature via the 'Graduate' tab in your my.SDSU account, where a 'Degree Evaluation' menu item is available.